kongyew/greenplum-spark-connector/README.md

 2. Connect to the Spark master docker image
 ```
-$ docker exec -it greenplumsparkconnector_master_1 /bin/bash
+$ docker exec -it docker_master_1 /bin/bash
 ```
 3. Run the command to start a spark shell that loads Greenplum-Spark connector.
-This section assumes you have downloaded greenplum-spark_2.11.jar under this sample's root directory.
+This section assumes you have downloaded greenplum-spark_2.11.jar under the github repo with subfolder `scripts`.
 The root directory is mounted by the docker images under /code directory.
+You can also use scripts such as `scripts/download_postgresql.sh` to download binaries.

+Also, we included Postgresql (optional), in order to write data from Spark into Greenplum.
+Greenplum-Spark connector will support write features in future release and support parallel data transfer that performs significantly better than JDBC driver.
 ```

-root@master:/usr/spark-2.1.0#GSC_JAR=$(ls /code/greenplum-spark_2.11-*.jar)
+root@master:/usr/spark-2.1.0#GSC_JAR=$(ls /code/scripts/greenplum-spark_2.11-*.jar)
+root@master:/usr/spark-2.1.0#POSTGRES_JAR=$(ls /code/scripts/postgresql-*.jar)
-root@master:/usr/spark-2.1.0#spark-shell --jars "${GSC_JAR}"
+root@master:/usr/spark-2.1.0#spark-shell --jars "${GSC_JAR},${POSTGRES_JAR}" --driver-class-path ${POSTGRES_JAR}
 ...
 Welcome to
       ____              __